Menu

 — A notarized letter from a parent or legal guardian attesting to the positive identity of the applicant (A clear photocopy of the parent or legal guardian’s government issued photo identification must be attached to the letter otherwise this will not be an acceptable form of identifying an applicant under the age of 18.)

-On exam day, the parent or legal guardian responsible for completeing the Monir Consent Form must be present at the start of the session to attest to the positive identity of the child and present their own photo ID.
+On exam day, the parent or legal guardian responsible for completing the Minor Consent Form must be present at the start of the session to attest to the positive identity of the child and present their own photo ID.

 7.)
 Examination Fee

 8.)
-Important Applicant Correspondence with the Aurora ARG VE Program
+Important Applicant Correspondence with the Aurora Amateur Radio Group

-We use two email addresses for all communications with applicants regarding our exam service.
-To ensure you receive any and all communication from us, please whitelist the following email addresses PRIOR to completing any application:
+We use one email address for all communications with applicants regarding our exam service.
+To ensure you receive any and all communication from us, please whitelist the following email address PRIOR to completing any application:

 testing(at)aarg.club

 NOTE: You will need to replace the (at) with a “@” in the addresses above.
-Your willingness to help us whitelist these two email addresses ensures you are receiving all communication relating to your remote examination.
+Your willingness to help us whitelist this email address ensures you are receiving all communication relating to your remote examination.

 9.)
 FCC requirements for your license to be granted